Emotionally disturbed man fatally shot by police in Brooklyn

 The incident happened on New York Avenue near Foster Avenue in Flatbush just after noon.

-NYPD Chief of Patrol Terry Monahan said a 911 call came in from the suspect's mother, who let responding officers inside the apartment.
-There, authorities say the man charged at them with a large carving knife.
+NYPD Chief of Patrol Terence Monahan said a 911 call came in from the suspect's mother, who let responding officers inside.
+Once they got to the fifth-floor apartment, authorities say 32-year-old Dwayne Jeune charged at them with a large carving knife.

-One of the suspects deployed the Taser, which they say proved to be ineffective.
+One of the officers reportedly deployed the Taser on two separate occasions, which authorities say proved to be ineffective.

 At that point, a second officer fired at the suspect.
-He was struck in the chest and pronounced dead at the scene.
+Jeune was struck in the chest and pronounced dead at the scene.

+"This incident unraveled within seconds of the officers entering the apartment," Monahan said.

 There were no reported injuries to any officers.